-If everything goes well, you can go home once you are awake.
+If everything goes well, you can go home.
 We will give you your appointments for the upcoming treatment sessions.

 While you are at home, the team will look at the images of the simulation and decide how the irradiation will be performed.
 After one to two weeks you'll get more news about this.